 Well, isn’t that festive, I said to myself as I made my third pass wiping up the sticky flour from the counter.

-That night, I made sure Mr. Jingles’ suit was free of flour before I tucked him on a branch of the Christmas tree for a quick flight back to the North Pole.
+That night, I made sure Mr. Jingles’ suit was free of flour before I tucked him on a branch of the Christmas tree (with a glass of wine in my hand) for a quick flight back to the North Pole.

 The next morning, I wandered into the kitchen for coffee shortly after 6:30am.
 At first, I didn’t see him in my morning haze but then my eyes zeroed in on something shiny and green.

 Mr. Jingles was sitting in the middle of a giant mess of green glitter.
 I couldn’t believe my eyes.
 Our adorable elf, in the midst of trying to create a fun crafty surprise for my children, had spilled the glitter and then, clearly, tried very hard to clean it up in his own clumsy way.

 Just then, the children ran downstairs and seeing the glitter, pounced on it, spreading it to the far reaches of our home and their nether regions.